droglenc/NCGraphing/resources/Syllabus-Current.md

 ## Grading
 <img class="img-right" src="../img/grading.jpg">
-An overall grade will be computed from your performance on daily exercises (75%) and final project (25%), which are both described below.
+An overall grade will be computed from your performance on daily exercises (75%) and a final project (25%), which are both described below.

 ### Exercises
-Each class period you will be required to turn in work on exercises assigned in the previous class period.
+Most course modules will have exercises that will be due by 3pm on the day of the *next* class period after the exercises are completed.
+For examle, if we complete a module in Monday's class period then the exercises for that module will be due on Wednesday (two days later) by 3pm.
+All exercises should be formatted as I described on the first day of class and handed in to me by uploading your MSWord document to XXX.

 Each exercise set is worth 10 points and will be graded with a two-part rubric.
-The first part of the rubric is based on your completion of the exercise.
+The first part of the rubric is based on your *completion* of the exercise.

 <div class="container-fluid">
   <table class="table table-bordered">